iarsystems/cmake-tutorial/README.md

 For questions related to this tutorial: try the [wiki][url-repo-wiki] or check [earlier issues][url-repo-issue-old].
 If those don't help, create a [new issue][url-repo-issue-new] with detailed information.

 [^1]: For more information, see the "Installation and Licensing" guide for your product.
 If you are not a subscriber yet, [contact us](https://iar.com/about/contact).
+[^2]: For downloading the installers, IAR Subscribers must first perform login on [IAR MyPages](https://mypages.iar.com/s/login).
-[^2]: CMake has built-in IAR C/C++ Compiler support for the following non-Arm architectures: 8051, AVR, MSP430, RH850, RISC-V, RL78, RX, STM8 and V850.
+[^3]: CMake has built-in IAR C/C++ Compiler support for the following non-Arm architectures: 8051, AVR, MSP430, RH850, RISC-V, RL78, RX, STM8 and V850.
-[^3]: For interactively debugging of executable files (`*.elf`) using the C-SPY Debugger from the IAR Embedded Workbench IDE, read [this wiki article][url-wiki-ide-build-debug].
+[^4]: For interactively debugging of executable files (`*.elf`) using the C-SPY Debugger from the IAR Embedded Workbench IDE, read [this wiki article][url-wiki-ide-build-debug].

 <!-- links -->
 [url-iar-customer-support]: https://iar.my.site.com/mypages/s/contactsupport